Follow my Journey

 They are the blood, life, and sun of most works.
 They have the power to illuminate the stage, showing each act in its most vital light, revealing more secrets of the story than any word ever could.

 I usually enjoy working with images for a new publication.
-I like sorting them, shoving them around on my office desk, grouping and regrouping them, and finally selecting the ones that will go into the book.
+I like sorting them, shuffeling them around on my office desk, grouping and regrouping them, and finally selecting the ones that will go into the book.

-The process, often done after the final drafts is finished, is like a fresh walk down memory lane.
+This process, often done after the final drafts is finished, is like a fresh walk down memory lane.
 The story comes alive with details that evoke smells, feelings, and thoughts.

 Once the selection was made, I handed the slides over to the local Printing Centre to be scanned and converted into electronic files.
 Specific requirements about size, DPI, and colour palette images needed to be followed.